 Stay on top of your reviews

 Once you start sending review requests with your Google reviews link, chances are that you’ll start seeing more reviews coming in.
-It’s important that you staying on top of your reviews and leaving responses.
+It’s important that you stay on top of your reviews and leave responses.

 Responding to reviews is important for a couple of reasons.
 First off, it’s an easy way to show your customers that you appreciate their feedback.
 It also helps your business rank higher on search.
 Google has confirmed that responding to reviews helps businesses with SEO.